-Number of calendar days in payment period/period of enrollment
+Number of calendar days in payment period/period of enrollment your permission before it can disburse them.

-If a student did not receive all of the funds that were earned, the student may be eligible for a Post-withdrawal disbursement.
-If the Post-withdrawal disbursement includes loan funds, the institution will seek permission from the student, parent or appropriate party before proceeding with the disbursement.
 You may choose to decline some or all of the loan funds so that you don't incur additional debt.
-The Institution may automatically use all or a portion of your Post- withdrawal disbursement of grant funds for tuition, fees, and room and board charges if applicable according to the enrollment agreement.
-The institution will request the student's permission to use the Post-withdrawal grant disbursement for all other school charges.
-If permission for this is not granted, the student will be offered the funds.
-However, it may be in the student's best interest to allow Mech-Tech to keep the funds to reduce your debt at the school.
+Mech-Tech may automatically use all or a portion of your Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with Mech-Tech).
+Mech-Tech needs your permission to use the Post-withdrawal grant disbursement for all other school charges.
+If you do not give your permission, you will be offered the funds.
+However, it may be in your best interest to allow Mech-Tech to keep the funds to reduce your debt at the school.